richard-porter/ai-collaboration-field-guide/sovereign-thinking-tools/ sovereign-thinking-tools.md

 *Cross-reference: Trust Chain Protocol (TCP) — authority collapse and scope decay models address the same logic at network scale for multi-agent systems.
 Deontic Boundary Verifier (Tool 42) — Check 3 performs the same audit within a single document or session.*

+## X. STRUCTURAL CATEGORY

+*Pre-decision diagnostics for system architecture.
+Run before deployment, not during operation.
+These tools examine whether a system's design assumptions hold under stress — before the stress arrives.*

+---

+### 47. Cascade Failure Detector

+**When a system is assumed to be resilient and you need to test whether that claim holds.**

+Most resilience analysis asks: "What happens if this fails?"
+Cascade detection asks the harder question: "What happens if three things fail at once — and the third failure is caused by our response to the first two?"

+**Protocol:**

+- **Inventory:** List 4–8 load-bearing variables.
+Use Constraint Forge first if the list is long.
+- **Independence Test:** For each variable pair, ask: is there a single event that could cause both to fail simultaneously?
+Map shared triggers.
+Variables with shared triggers form coupled clusters.
+- **Threshold Test:** For each cluster, find the minimum simultaneous failures that produce system failure.
+Then ask: what single trigger exceeds that threshold?
+Flag if any component of the safety architecture is itself a cascade engine.
+- **Response Trap:** Map who has system-level visibility when the cascade initiates — and who doesn't.
+Identify locally rational decisions that compound the cascade.
+- **Informed Inaction (4B):** If actors had system-level visibility and chose not to act, ask: what made inaction locally rational?
+Detection alone is insufficient when inaction is incentivized — governance redesign required.
+- **Verify:** Scope / Inventory / Independence / Threshold / Safety
+  mechanism / Response trap / Informed inaction / Sovereignty

+**Cascade Risk Rating:** RESILIENT / CONDITIONALLY RESILIENT / CASCADE RISK / CASCADING NOW

+**Stop if:** The tool is producing anxiety rather than clarity.
+Return to Phase 1 and Forge the variable list first.
+This is pre-decision diagnostic — not incident response.

+*Full protocol with stress test results (Northeast Blackout 2003, Financial Crisis 2007–2008): `sovereign-thinking-tools/cascade-failure-detector.md`*

+*Cross-reference: Constraint Forge (run first), Constraint Inversion Engine (Phase 3), Negative Space Mapper (Phase 4), Behavioral Drift Detection Ledger (Drift Through Accumulated Context is a response trap at interaction layer — `safety-ledgers/behavioral-drift-detection-ledger.md`).*

 -----

 ## IX.
 CANDIDATES & WATCHLIST